aedobbyn/beer-data-science/present/brewsentation.md

 <br>

-We'll want to condense a few of these.
+I wanted to condense these styles by,

-For instance, we want to lump American-Style Amber (Low Calorie) Lager in with American-Style Amber Lager
+e.g., lumping American-Style Amber (Low Calorie) Lager in with American-Style Amber Lager.

 Step 2: Breathe sigh of relief, Collapse
 ========================================================